HCS412/smart-comm-router/README.md

 Create a .env file in the root directory using .env.example: cp .env.example .env

-Update .env with your OPENAI_API_KEY (use a mock key for demo, e.g., mock-openai-key).
+Update .env with your OPENAI_API_KEY (use mock-openai-key for demo).

 Start the backend server:
 uvicorn app.main:app --reload